Responsible Supply Chain | ESG | Lam Research

 Lam strives to protect and respect human rights within our supply chain and operations.

 Every individual deserves safe working conditions and to be treated with dignity and respect.
 We strive to support and protect human rights throughout our global operations, including within our supply chain.
-This work aligns with our Core Values, our Global Supplier Code of Conduct (GSCC), and our Human Rights Policy, and it supports our commitments to our customers.
+This work aligns with our Core Values, our GSCC, and our Human Rights Policy, and it supports our commitments to our customers.

 Lam’s global Human Rights Policy applies to all employees.
 Our GSCC reflects the policy’s principles, and we expect our suppliers, as well as our business and community partners, to adhere to them.
 We also expect our suppliers and their sites to comply with laws that include, but are not limited to, the U.K. Modern Slavery Act of 2015 and the California Transparency in Supply Chains Act of 2010.